Is Spot’s stomach making noises? Just like us, our dogs may occasionally have noisy stomachs due to a variety of factors.

 - Hunger — One of the more benign causes of stomach noises is simply hunger.
 If your furry friend hasn’t eaten in a while, his tummy might be trying to tell you something.
 For some dogs, it may be better to serve several small meals throughout the day instead of one or two large ones to cut down on intermittent bouts of hunger.

 - Gas — When gas moves from one portion of the intestines to the other, it can produce a noise.
 These sounds are oftentimes relatively unnoticeable, but some foods may be harder for your dog’s digestive tract to handle, leading to louder tummy rumblings.
 If you notice that your dog becomes suddenly gassy after eating a certain type of food, it might be a good idea to cut out that food or serve it in more limited quantities.
+You could also consider switching to a dog food for gassy dogs, as these foods often feature probiotics and other additives that can easy gassy tummies.

 - Too Much Air — Your pooch may have ingested too much air during an exciting play session, while drinking large quantities of water, or while scarfing down his breakfast.
 This can lead to more tummy rumblings or burps, and may be a sign that it’s time to find Fido a slow feeder.
 This isn’t something to ignore, as swallowing air can also put your dog at risk of bloat or GDV, which are very serious medical emergencies.